wri/wri-odp-infrastructure/README.md

 2. **k8s-infrastructure**: This directory contains various modules for infrastructure provisioning.
 These modules are called from the `main.tf` file within the `k8s-infrastructure` directory, utilizing the variables provided by the `env/<env_name>` folder, where `terraform plan` and `terraform apply` commands are executed.

+## Usage

+### How to deploy

+1. Clone the repository locally and ensure that you have the credentials for the Terraform user already set up in your environment.
+You can use the terraform service account user key (can be created through IAM) to get connected.

+2. Navigate to the `env` directory corresponding to your working environment (e.g., `cd env/dev`).

+3. Add the necessary environment variables in `.auto.tfvars`.
+Available in the [secrets repo](https://github.com/wri/wri-odp-secrets/blob/main/infrastructure/.auto.tfvars)

+4. Run `terraform plan -var-file=.auto.tfvars`.
+For example, if you are in the `env/dev` directory, run `terraform plan` after adding `.auto.tfvars`.

+5. Run `terraform apply -var-file=.auto.tfvars` once everything in the plan seems satisfactory.

+These steps will allow you to deploy and manage the infrastructure efficiently.

 ## IAM Users and Service Accounts

 An IAM Service Account user for Terraform is added without console access, with least privilege permissions (only the permissions required for provisioning the needed components).
 It is created to provision the architecture with tags like "Purpose: Terraform Automation" and "Application: WRI ODP" to help differentiate between different service accounts.